vkozytc/cours/README.md

-Project that using JPA repository and mysql databace with Spring boot
+Project that using JPA repository and postgreSql databace with Spring boot